 - 1. Configure all RDS services and settings as required. - 2.
-Where required, configure the RDS Encoder address and Site address using the commands ADR= and SITE= or using the Windows control software (Options Device Setup). - 3.
-Find out and set the right baudrate (speed) of the port.
-For example SPEED=9600 and SPEED. - 4.
+Where required, configure the RDS Encoder address and Site address using the commands ADR= and SITE= or using the Windows control software (RDS Encoder Device Setup). - 3.
+Find out and set the right baudrate (speed) or network settings of the RDS encoder's port. - 4.
 The UECP support is disabled by default.
 Type UECP=1 and UECP or use the Windows control software to turn-on the UECP support.